 - I chose the only option for me on this screen and created a purple watercolor circle, which when active, can be altered in size and opacity and can be rotated via the menu on the bottom of the screen.

 - Underneath the watercolor circle, are the words “Double Tap”.
 Double tap the words to change the text.
 When the word is active, you can change the font, delete or relocate the word, change the size, curve, and opacity and rotate it.

 - Right underneath the circle and text is the menu where each feature can be altered.
-To unlock all the features on this app, there is a $9.99 app user fee.
+To unlock all the features on this app, there is an additional app user fee.
 The menu categories are as follows:

 - Adjust: size, rotate, opacity

 - Text: change the font, size, rotate, curve, spacing

 - Color: change the color of the font, water circle, and additional art.

 - Eraser: this 3D Logo Eraser is only available for an additional fee.

 - There are 10 fonts available for free.
 For a fee, you may unlock all the fonts available on the app.

 - You can add other features on the watercolor circle and text to jazz it up a bit using the menu on the bottom of the screen.
 (Does anyone still say “jazz it up”?!)